dusty-nv/jetson-inference/docs/building-repo-2.md

 The Python functionality of this project is implemented through Python extension modules that provide bindings to the native C++ code using the Python C API.
 While configuring the project, the repo searches for versions of Python that have development packages installed on the system, and will then build the bindings for each version of Python that's present (e.g. Python 2.7, 3.6, and 3.7).
 It will also build numpy bindings for versions of numpy that are installed.

 By default, Ubuntu comes with the `libpython-dev` and `python-numpy` packages pre-installed (which are for Python 2.7).
-Although the Python 3.6 interpreter is pre-installed by Ubuntu, the Python 3.6 development packages (`libpython3-dev`) and `python3-numpy` are not.
+Although the Python3 interpreter is pre-installed by Ubuntu, the Python3 development packages (`libpython3-dev`) and `python3-numpy` are not.
 These development packages are required for the bindings to build using the Python C API.

 So if you want the project to create bindings for Python 3.6, install these packages before proceeding: